GridTools/gridtools/docs/manuals/glossary/glossary.rst

   Data View
-    A ``data_view`` object allows to access and modify the elements of a :term:`Data Store` through tuple of indices.
+    A ``data_view`` object allows to access and modify the elements of a :term:`Data Store` through a tuple of indices.
 See section :ref:`data-view`.

   Apply-Method